The program.

 Proof of concept + business opportunities.

-Due to the high visibility nature of this launch, we were able to push for more ownership of the content creation, setting the team up for more design opportunities.
+Due to the high visibility nature of this launch, we were able to push for more ownership over content creation, setting the team up for more design (and revenue) opportunities.
 The launch of this page experience served as proof of concept for more interactive web design.